soulblighter/PopularMoviesApp/README.md

 To run this app, you must get an API key from TMDB on: http://api.themoviedb.org

-After that, write your key on class "br.com.soulblighter.popularmoviesapp.NetworkUtils" API_KEY_VALUE="<your api key>"
+After that, create a file "gradle.properties" and insert your API key, on this file as follow:

+API_KEY="write your API key here"